UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan - UrduPoint

 Britain reacted angrily to the threat, with Foreign Secretary Dominic Raab suggesting the bloc was engaging in "brinkmanship", and has dismissed any medical issues with the AstraZeneca vaccine.

-Prime Minister Boris Johnson, 56, said on Wednesday he would take it vaccine "very shortly".
+Prime Minister Boris Johnson, 56, said on Wednesday he would take it "very shortly".

 England's deputy chief medical officer Jonathan Van-Tam also pushed back at the AstraZeneca suspension in European countries including France, Germany and Italy.